 Additionally, the Study Abroad programme is particularly popular with students from North America, Canada and Australia.

 - We regularly consult and develop links with a large number of employers including, for example, BBC Northern Ireland.

 World Class Facilities

 - The Seamus Heaney Centre for Poetry is named after our illustrious alumnus and recipient of the 1995 Nobel Prize for Literature.
-Today, it is the hub for creative writing and poetry at the University and is staffed by some of the most highly-regarded practitioners in poetry, scriptwriting and prose in the UK and Ireland, such as Professor Ciarán Carson, both recipients of the TS Eliot Prize for Poetry.
+Today, it is the hub for creative writing and poetry at the University and is staffed by some of the most highly-regarded practitioners in poetry, scriptwriting and prose in the UK and Ireland.

 Our state-of-the-art multimedia language centre provides students with learning facilities unparalleled elsewhere in UK and Ireland, and includes a Language Lab with the latest language learning and translation software (including SDL Trados suite).